elastic/elastic-package/docs/howto/asset_testing.md

-# HOWTO: Writing asset loading tests for a package
+# HOWTO: Running asset loading tests for a package

 ## Introduction